 The mission of the Athletic Training Program (ATP) at Alfred University is to provide the student with knowledge, standards, behavior models, code of ethics, and skills needed as an Athletic Trainer.
-The professional program is based on a solid foundation in allied health care arena, with a strong emphasis in the professional domains as outlined by the role delineation study.
+The professional program is based on a solid foundation in allied health care arena, with a strong emphasis in the professional domains as outlined by the Board of Certification (BOC) Role Delineation Study.